avun1t/avuOS/BUILDING.md

 ## Building and running avuOS
 1. Either run the following commands as root, or use sudo su to open a root shell in the build directory you made earlier.
-2. In your build directory, run `make yuku32` to build the kernel.
+2. In your build directory, run `make` and then `make install` to build the kernel and programs.
 3. Run `make image` to make the root filesystem image.
 4. Run `make qemu-image` to run qemu with the image you just made.
 5. Enjoy!